-All cOS Core interfaces are logically equal for cOS Core and although their physical capabilities may be different, any interface can perform any logical function.
+All Ethernet interfaces are logically equal for cOS Core and, although their physical capabilities may be different, any interface can perform any logical function.

-With the E10, the LAN interface is the default management interface.
-To describe manual Internet setup, it is assumed here that the G1 interface will also be used for connection to a protected internal client network and the G2 interface will be used for connection to the public Internet.
+The NetWall 100 Series uses the LAN1 interface as its default management interface.
+To describe manual Internet setup, it is assumed here that the LAN2 interface will be used for connection to a protected internal client network and the WAN2 interface will be used for connection to the public Internet.

-As stated earlier, the LAN and WAN interfaces could be used instead to connect automatically because they have DHCP already enabled and there are predefined IP rule set entries that allow clients to browse the Internet.
-However, the purpose of this section is to show how any other interfaces could be used to set this up manually.
+As mentioned earlier, the LAN1 and WAN1 interfaces could be used to connect automatically to clients and the Internet because they already have DHCP enabled in the default configuration and there are predefined entries in the IP rule set that allow clients to browse the Internet.
+The default configuration is discussed further in Section 4.1, "The NetWall 100 Series Default Configuration".
+However, the purpose of this section is to show how manual setup can be done.